 Photo: Andreas Nenninger

-Screenings and presentations of films will be possible in a planned cinema.
-Collections such as the Photo Archive, Document Archive, the Personal Papers and Company Archives and parts of the Marlene Dietrich Archive will still be accessible at our temporary base.
-We will continuously restore and digitize films, allowing the film distribution service to expand its portfolio – thus remaining actively engaged and open to all.
+Collections such as the Photo Archive, Document Archive, the Personal Papers and Company Archives and parts of the Marlene Dietrich Archive will still be accessible to the public at our temporary base.
+Our Film Distribution service will expand its portfolio thanks to the continued restoration and digitalisation of the film archive.